 He asks me my favorite flower, and I don’t hesitate.
 Sunflower.
 Bold.
 Bright.
 Brilliant.
 His eyebrows furrow, ‘Why not a rose?’
-He implies their beauty, their danger, their poise.
+He shifts his hands to a spiked stem, grazes his fingertips over velvet petals.
+His touch implies their beauty, their danger, their poise.
 The way you can admire from a distance, but never get too close.

 But I have never been a rose.

 Yes, if I could be a flower, I’d be that sunflower.
-Tender, yet resilient.
+Tender and sweet, yet resilient.
 Able to grow in any situation simply by finding the light.
 Known for its healing.
 Known for opening, for turning its face to the sun.

-Yes, I was always meant to be bright, bold, grow tall, and stand on my own.
+Yes, I was always meant to be bold, to be tall, to stand on my own.